There are various ways to get values into a cube. Entering data manually is time consuming, but the process is easy to understand.

 The result of entering the value 175 is displayed below:

-Note that the formula is retained although you enter a value.
+Note that the formula is retained (marked in red above), even though you entered a value.
 The entered value is written directly to the database.

 There is no change in the Excel workbook, and therefore it is not possible to undo an action in Excel.
 When typing in a new value, previous values in this cube cell are overwritten.
 To delete a value, you have to re-enter a zero.